ionixjunior/ionixjunior.dev/_i18n/en/_posts/2025-01-31-the-human-side-of-software-engineering-reflections-on-growth-and-impact.md

 A Software Developer can write code, debug, and deliver tasks, but a Software Engineer goes deeper.
 They can plan a feature, discover and discuss requirements, estimate effort, build a solution, ship it, and maintain it.
 They can handle the entire process.

 A Software Engineer delivers value for the team, not just for themselves.
 They provide guidance, take initiative, help the team understand software challenges, collaborate effectively, mentor others, and continuously learn.
-They also understand team challenges, the big picture, quarterly objectives, and can break down large tasks into smaller ones.
+They also understand team and company challenges, quarterly objectives, and can break down large tasks into smaller ones.

 I believe this is somewhat controversial and sometimes subjective.
 It can affect our egos, but believe me, there's a big difference between someone who knows how to write code and someone who understands why to write code and how it achieves an objective.